PriyanshCloudKeeper/testing/docs/lens/preferences/overview.md

 Tags can be configured and applied across all accounts within an MAV, enabling better organization, cost allocation, and resource tracking.

 ---

-The Preferences section ensures secure and flexible management of user access, accounts, and organizational tagging strategies across your AWS environment.